canonical/knative-operators/charms/knative-serving/README.md

 juju config knative-serving custom_images=@./images_to_override.yaml
 ```

-See [config.yaml](./config.yaml) or the [upstream documentation](https://knative.dev/docs/install/operator/configuring-serving-cr/#download-images-individually-without-secrets) for the full list of image.
+For conveneince, the default value for `custom_images` in [config.yaml](./config.yaml) lists all images, where an empty string in the dictionary means the default will be used.